 - Never use adhesive ("Scotch") tape to “trap” specimens on your skin.
 Key features that are important for pest identification can easily be damaged or obscured.

 - Use mouse glueboards, or cockroach sticky traps (available at most hardware stores) as monitors.
 Keep track of where and when you place each one.
 Such information may be critical if mites or insects are found.
+If sending glueboards through the mail, first cover the glue surface with clear plastic wrap.

 - Brush/knock suspected specimens from your clothing or skin onto a light-colored piece of paper or cardboard.